nsacyber/Windows-Secure-Host-Baseline/README.md

 1. Click the **Extract** button
 1. Rename the **Secure-Host-Baseline-master** folder to **Secure-Host-Baseline**
 1. Open a PowerShell prompt as an administrator
-1. Dot source the [Group Policy PowerShell file](./Scripts/GroupPolicy.ps1) to load the code into the PowerShell session: **. .\Secure-Host-Baseline\Scripts\GroupPolicy.ps1**
+1. Import the [Group Policy PowerShell module](./Scripts/GroupPolicy.psm1) to load the code into the PowerShell session: `Import-Module -Name .\Secure-Host-Baseline\Scripts\GroupPolicy.psm1`

 ### Applying the policies

-The **Invoke-ApplySecureHostBaseline** command found in the [Group Policy PowerShell file](./Scripts/GroupPolicy.ps1) is the main command for applying policies.
+The **Invoke-ApplySecureHostBaseline** command found in the [Group Policy PowerShell module](./Scripts/GroupPolicy.psm1) is the main command for applying policies.
 By default this command will:
 * Import both Computer and User policies.
 Use the **-PolicyScopes** option and specify only the **'User'** or **'Computer'** value to import only User or Computer policies.
 * Import policies, that have an audit option (e.g. AppLocker), in audit mode.
 To import those policies in enforcement mode, use the **-PolicyMode** option and specify the **'Enforced'** value.
 * Make a backup copy of existing imported SHB Group Policy objects (and Group Policy templates if the -UpdateTemplates option is used) if they exist.
 The backups will be in a directory located at **%UERPROFILE%\\Desktop\\Backup_yyyyMMddHHmmss** corresponding to the time when the command was executed.
 To change this location use the **-BackupPath** option and specify a path to an existing folder where the Backup_yyyyMMddHHmmss will be created.